harumuki/thorsten-hans.com/_posts/2017-08-21-using-azure-files-in-kubernetes-deployments-with-asp-net-core.md

 ## Create a simple Web API

-We’ll create a simple .NET Core Web API to serve a jpeg from the Azure File Share.
+We'll create a simple .NET Core Web API to serve a jpeg from the Azure File Share.
 Again there are plenty of choices about how to create the new .NET Core Web API project.
-I’ll use JetBrains Rider here.
-Use Rider’s *New Project wizard* to create the ASP.NET Core WebAPI project as shown in the following image.
+I'll use JetBrains Rider here.
+Use Rider's *New Project wizard* to create the ASP.NET Core WebAPI project as shown in the following image.

 {% include image-caption.html imageurl="/assets/images/posts/2017/azure-files-in-kubernetes-1.png"
 title="Create a new ASP.NET Core WebAPI using Rider" caption="Create a new ASP.NET Core WebAPI using Rider" %}